Skip to main content

 Some people taking Souvenaid reported dizziness, diarrhoea and headache.
 However, this was similar to a control group of people who did not take Souvenaid.

-However, for veterans, the RPRC (Repatriation Pharmaceutical Reference Committee) will assess Department of Veterans Affairs (DVA) funding applications for Souvenaid on a case-by-case basis.
+For veterans, the RPRC (Repatriation Pharmaceutical Reference Committee) will assess Department of Veterans Affairs (DVA) funding applications for Souvenaid on a case-by-case basis.
 RPRC applications must be submitted by a clinician and certain criteria must be fulfilled for funding to be approved.
 This funding is applicable to all DVA Gold card holder

 Share or print